What’s the difference between various property insurance types?

 Homeowners Insurance: Homeowners insurance is a package policy.
 It covers both damage and losses to your property and your liability or legal responsibility for any injuries and property damage you or members of your family cause to other people.
 It also covers theft of your personal belongings up to your limit.
 Because nearly everyone will need homeowners insurance at some point, finding ways to save money on your homeowners policy is definitely a priority.
 Flood insurance (from natural disasters) is never included in a homeowner’s policy and is actually a separate policy you can acquire.

 Landlord (Rental Property) Insurance: Landlord insurance is needed anytime someone who is not an owner is the sole occupant of a home.
 This policy is very similar to what is covered in a homeowners policy except there is no coverage for burglary or theft of any personal property.
 Also, the liability coverage is only for the premises versus a homeowners or renters liability coverage that will travel with you anywhere in the world.
-For more details read this quick guide to landlord insurance.

 It’s important to know the difference between various types of property insurance policies so that you’re covered in the way that suits your needs best.

 If you have any questions or would like some expert advice on the matter, contact your agent.